Shubhwithai/NCERT_Chapters_Info_Extracter/README.md

-# XScaleUp Resume - Resume to CSV Converter
+# NCERT_Chapters_Info_Extracter - NCERT_Chapters_Info To CSV Converter

-This is a Streamlit application that allows you to convert PDF resumes into a CSV format for easy data analysis and management.
+This is a Streamlit application that allows you to convert PDF NCERT_Chapters_Info into a CSV format for easy data analysis and management.
 The app leverages OpenAI's language model to extract relevant information from the resumes and presents it in a structured manner.

 ## Features

-- Upload multiple PDF resumes (up to 10 at a time)
+- Upload multiple PDF  (up to 10 at a time)
-- Extract key information from resumes, including personal details, work experience, education, skills, and more
+- Extract key information from resumes, including chapter_title ,subject, grade_level, chapter_overview, learning_objectives, key_concepts, and more
 - View the extracted resume data in a user-friendly JSON format
 - Download the combined resume data as a CSV file for further analysis or processing